QuantDinger QuantDinger Docs

 listen 443 ssl http2;

-server_name ai.quantdinger.com;
+server_name ai.example.com;

-ssl_certificate /etc/letsencrypt/live/ai.quantdinger.com/fullchain.pem;
+ssl_certificate /etc/letsencrypt/live/ai.example.com/fullchain.pem;

-ssl_certificate_key /etc/letsencrypt/live/ai.quantdinger.com/privkey.pem;
+ssl_certificate_key /etc/letsencrypt/live/ai.example.com/privkey.pem;

 ssl_protocols TLSv1.2 TLSv1.3;